Skip to content

 Freelance invoice across continents

 Priya, in Mumbai, invoices a client in Berlin for $800.
 The client pays via Payflip by entering Priya's email.
-Priya sees $800 in her balance within seconds — no SWIFT, no intermediary bank, no two-day wait.
+Priya sees the payment in her Payflip balance without a bank-transfer workflow.

 4. Cross-asset usage